Directed by Javier Polavieja, the D-Lab assembles an excellent team of talented young researchers at various stages of their evolving careers

 Javier Blanco García-Lomas is a programmer currently based at Toulon, France, as well as ICT Fellow at the D-Lab, UC3M.
 Since 2016, he has provided key professional services to the lab.
 Javier co-programmed SAdIE, the Scraping and Advanced Implementation Engine we use for our online field-experiments, and he is currently in charge of its maintenance and fine-tuning.
 He also provides expert technical advice on the online surveys carried out at the lab.

-Fátima Ezzamouri is Research Assistant at the D-Lab as well as a 6th-year student of Law and Political Science.
+Fátima Ezzamouri is Research Assistant at the D-Lab as well as 1st-year student at the Master in Social Sciences, Carlos III-Juan March Institute.
 Her academic interests are focused on project management and design of public policies in matters related to gender and immigration, a field to which she would like to dedicate herself professionally as a consultant.
 In addition, Fátima is a collaborator of "Hijabi Plus" (the first magazine in Spain dedicated to Muslim women) and a mentor in Technovation Challenge.

-Maricia Fischer-Souan (MSc in European Studies, LSE-SciencesPo.Paris 2010) is a Ph.D. student at the Social Sciences Department, Universidad Carlos III de Madrid.
-Her doctoral dissertation focuses on immigration in the European Union, both of EU and non-EU nationals, with special attention to issues of identity formation and motivations for migration.
-Maricia is currently collaborating in the Growth Equal opportunities Migrations and Markets project (GEMM), funded by the European Union.
+Maricia Fischer-Souan (PhD in Sociology, Universidad Carlos III de Madrid 2020) is a Research Fellow at the D-Lab.
+Her research focuses on immigration in the European Union, both of EU and non-EU nationals, with special attention to issues of identity formation and motivations for migration.
+Maricia has collaborated in the Growth Equal opportunities Migrations and Markets project (GEMM), funded by the European Union.
 She is experienced in qualitative fieldwork and data analysis with a specific focus on semi-structured interviews with migrants in France, Great-Britain, Germany, and Spain.

-Former Research Assistants: Alejandro Arias, Mar Cañizares, Eric Castillo-Patton, Sara Dominguez and Isabel Molero were UC3M students working part-time at the D-Lab; Arturo Nieto is an external collaborator.
+Former Research Assistants: Alejandro Arias, Mar Cañizares, Eric Castillo-Patton, Sara Dominguez, Irem Karaçau, and Isabel Molero were UC3M students working part-time at the D-Lab; Victor Perez-Segura was full-time Lab Assistant; Arturo Nieto is an external collaborator.
 RAs are valuable resources in the data production process.
 Their tasks involve, for example, monitoring the right functioning of SAdIE, attending and registering call-backs, formatting the data for posterior analysis and transcribing qualitative data.